Emelie Norenberg

 Emelie Catharina Leontine Törling (née: Norenberg, born 21 February 1985) is a Swedish singer and designer.
-She is most famous for her music.
+She is known for her music.

 Early life

 Emelie Norenberg was born on 21 February 1985 and grew up north of Stockholm.
 She has one sister, Amanda, and one brother, Oscar.
-As a child, she was most interested in music and gymnastics and learned piano by ear at the age of five, as well as being trained in classical music for years.
-She also competed in the Gymnastic Nationals.
-Eventually, she was accepted into a music school, Rytmus.
+As a child, she was most interested in music and gymnastics and learned piano by ear at age five.
+She then trained in classical music for years.
+She competed in the Gymnastic Nationals.
+She attended Rytmus music school.
 Her classmates included former Play members, Rosanna Munter and Fanny Hamlin.
-Emelie says she loves to travel and has lived and studied abroad in many places, such as Abu Dhabi, London, and Sydney, as well as working as an air hostess in many Middle Eastern countries.
+Törling has lived and studied in Abu Dhabi, London, and Sydney, as well as working as a flight attendant in many Middle Eastern countries.

-Career beginnings
+Career

-As for a music career, Emelie has been a demo artist and freelance singer, and most notably sung as a choir for the popular Swedish artist, E-Type, on tour along with future Play member Sanne Karlsson.
-Emelie has also released a single, "Strong" by Stellar Project in the U.S.
+Törling has been a demo artist and freelance singer, and a backup singer for E-Type.
+She toured with future Play member Sanne Karlsson.
+Törling released a single, "Strong" by Stellar Project in the U.S.

-Personal life

-She has had her own jewelry brand named Leontine since August 2012 and a band named America, together with her fiancé Gustaf Törling.
-In June 2013, they married, and in December 2014, their daughter Nico Annais Rio Belle Törling was born, 10 weeks prematurely.
-In July 2018, they welcomed their second daughter, Gia Aymeline Ava Héloïse Törling, in Stockholm.